Leila Arcieri

 Leila Carmelita Arcieri (born December 18, 1973) is an American actress, model and businesswoman.
-She was Miss San Francisco in the 1997 Miss California pageant and has appeared in many films such as XXX, Wild Things 2 and Daddy Day Care.
+She was Miss San Francisco in the 1997 Miss California pageant and has appeared in several films such as XXX, Wild Things 2 and Daddy Day Care.
 Arcieri is the founder and president of the natural sweetener brand STIR Sweetener.
 She played Jamaica St. Croix on Son of the Beach (2000–2002).

 Early life

-Arcieri was born in San Francisco, California, the daughter of a mother named Anita Van Buyten.
-She has Italian, Jewish, African-American, and Native American ancestry.
+Arcieri was born in San Francisco, California, She is the daughter of Anita Van Buyten.
+She is of mixed Italian, Jewish, African-American, and Native American ancestry.

 Career

 Arcieri was crowned Miss San Francisco in 1997, and soon after she began appearing in both commercials (including 1-800-COLLECT and Starburst) and music videos with the likes of Boyz II Men, The Isley Brothers, Montell Jordan, and Q-Tip.
-Such work eventually brought her to the attention of writer-producer Timothy Stack, who cast her in the role of Jamaica St. Croix in his new series, Son of the Beach, a parody of Baywatch.
-That same year Leila was selected as the Coors Lite Beer 2000 spokesmodel.
+Such work eventually brought her to the attention of writer-producer Timothy Stack, who cast her in the role of Jamaica St. Croix in his new television series, Son of the Beach, a parody of Baywatch.
+That same year, Arcieri was selected as the Coors Lite Beer 2000 spokesmodel.

 In 2005, she was voted No. 65 on Maxim magazine's Hot 100 list.